Gaiser147/Cyberdeck/Readme.md

 Building a cybedeck by recycling old and used electronics and merging them to one multi-use computer, that can be upgraded any time, by replacing or adding new parts.

 ## Features
+Our Cyberdeck should have the same functionality like a normal Laptop, while also having additional features that can be helpful in different environments.

 ### Computer
 - Raspberry